Help Children Pray with Confidence

 Also, with prayer it’s easy to go into the default mode of our own impressions such as, “God isn’t answering my prayer,” and then spring into our own line of action.
 But God enjoins us to wait (see Lamentations 3:19-26).
 As you wait, keep a prayer journal with your child and note when prayers are answered and how—yes, no, or wait.
 Give thanks for God’s listening ear and loving heart in all circumstances.

 Newborn Promise Project developer Callie Grant heads Graham Blanchard Inc., which offers a complete family of resources for new parents and their children.
-Visit http://www.grahamblanchard.com or download the free app.
+Visit http://www.grahamblanchard.com.

 Text Copyright © 2019 Graham Blanchard Inc.